juliawiggeshoff/rna-seq-2x-de-novo-assembly/README.md

 # System requirements
 ## Local machine

-I recommend running the workflow on HPC clusters, as the analyses are resource and time consuming.
+I recommend running the workflow on a HPC system, as the analyses are resource and time consuming.

 - If you don't have it yet, it is necessary to have conda or miniconda in your machine.
 Follow [there](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html) instructions.
-	- I highly (**highly!**) recommend installing a much much faster package manager to replace conda, [mamba](https://github.com/mamba-org/mamba)
+	- After you are all set with conda, I highly (**highly!**) recommend installing a much much faster package manager to replace conda, [mamba](https://github.com/mamba-org/mamba)
-	- In you command-line, type:
+		- First activate your conda base
+		`conda activate base`
+		-Then, type:
 		`conda install -n base -c conda-forge mamba`

 - Likewise, follow [this](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) tutorial to install Git if you don't have it.